zuoyanzhang/DeepSpeed/docs/_tutorials/mixture-of-experts.md

   }
 ```

 An additional optimization to save memory for extremely large model training on limited number of GPUs has also been introduced.
-Please enable that using the following config flag to the fp16 optimizer in ds_config.
+Please enable that using the following config flag to the fp16 optimizer in `ds_config`.

   ```json
     "fp16": {